 The exercises caused my heart and breathing rates to increase, as they are intended to do, but both remained stable and well within normal ranges, allowing me plenty of breath control to concentrate on my conversation at the same time.
-I also noticed that my recovery rate had improved dramatically, so that my heart rate and breathing returned to resting rates very quickly once I had completed the exercises.
+I also noticed that my recovery rate had improved dramatically so that my heart rate and breathing returned to resting rates very quickly once I had completed the exercises.

 I was delighted with the improvements in my general fitness, which steadily developed since the very earliest stages of My Serrapeptase Adventure.
-The impact of Serrapeptase was obvious to me in a matter of just a few days.
-Many of my friends noticed it and we have all been thrilled to see it continue.
+The impact of Serrapeptase was evident to me in a matter of just a few days.
+Many of my friends noticed it, and we have all been thrilled to see it continue.
 However, the ability to undertake a level of physical exertion, which I had not been used to for years, to talk to someone throughout and to recover quickly, is something which none of them nor I can have expected.

 October: Speaking on The Power Hour in June 2006, after my contribution was completed, Robert Redfern spoke of visiting me, saying: